pypeit/PypeIt/doc/cookbook.rst

 Eventually (be patient), the code will hopefully start generating 2D and 1D spectra outputs.
-One per standard and science frame.
+One per standard and science frame, located in the *Science/* folder.

+  - Examine the 2D spectral images :doc:`out_spec2D`
   - Examine the extracted 1D spectra with :ref:`pypeit-1dspec`
-  - Examine the extracted 2D spectra with :ref:`pypeit-2dspec`

 6. BLEEDING EDGE
 ================